emqx/emqx/apps/emqx_gateway/README.md

 ### Develop your protocol gateway

-There are 3 way to create your protocol gateway for EMQ X 5.0:
+There are 3 way to create your protocol gateway for EMQX 5.0:

 1. Use Erlang to create a new emqx plugin to handle all of protocol packets (same as v5.0 before)